minio/mc/docs/minio-client-complete-guide.md

 ### Option [--config-folder]

 Use this option to set a custom config path.

+### Option [ --insecure]

+Skip SSL certificate verification.

 ## 7. Commands